 5.6.2 Security threats

 Inconsistencies between the NF management lifecycle and certificate management lifecycle processes can lead to severe vulnerabilities in the system.
 For example, if after decommissioning of a NF instance, cryptographic keys and certificates are still valid, they can be compromised by a potential attacker and used to access the network and corresponding services.
+Furthermore, an NF instance with an expired certificate can still be discovered by NFs in SBA.
+Such NF with expired certificate in hands of a potential attacker can compromise other NFs.

 5.6.3 Potential security requirements